denizayalp128/An-AI-Note-Summary-App/README.md

 ## Overview

-AI Study Assistant is a web application built with Python and Flask that is designed to help students study more effectively.
+AI Study Assistant is a web application built with Python and Flask.

-This project is currently in development and serves as my learning journey in web development, Python, and artificial intelligence.
+The goal of this project is to help students study more efficiently by providing AI-powered tools such as note summarization, quiz generation, and personalized learning features.

-The long-term goal is to create a study tool that can summarize notes, generate quizzes, and provide AI-powered learning assistance.
+This project is currently in development and serves as a long-term learning project focused on web development, artificial intelligence, and software engineering.

 ---

 ## Current Features

-* Flask web server
+* Flask web application
 * HTML user interface
 * CSS styling
 * Template rendering with Flask
 * Static file support
-* Project structure following Flask conventions
+* Organized project structure

 ---